 Sara Parkman & Edith Hammar, 2016, 3:16 min

-”The video itself is friendship, the body, communication, the home, the room, the security.
-That it’s fun with body, body is fun, it’s fun with friends, fun to ravage.
-About synchronized friendship and intuition.
+”The video itself is about friendship, the body, communication, the home, the room and security.
+It’s fun with body, the body is fun, it’s fun with friends, fun to ravage.
+It’s about synchronized friendship and intuition.
 In spring 2016, Sara was in Berlin and Edith in Stockholm.
 We transmitted lots of obscure videos of ourselves via webcam.
 Maybe naked in a bathtub or strutting about with pink roses or dancing in a white polo shirt.
 Who knows.
-In any case, it felt close and fine and relevant in the sense of owning the space and oneself.”
+In any case, it felt close and nice and relevant in the sense of owning the space and oneself.”

 Music: Sara Parkman, Hampus Norén.
 Video: Edith Hammar.
 Choreography: Karina Sarkissova.

 Sara Parkman (born 1989) is a folk musician, composer, writer and artist from the north of Sweden.
-The last year Parkman have released two albums (Sara Parkmans Skog and Matriarkerna), one show (Fäboland) and composed music for theater and film (Sång till Välfärden, Nationens Hjärta, Amatörer and Kevlar).
+This last year Parkman has released two albums (Sara Parkmans Skog and Matriarkerna), one show (Fäboland) and has composed music for theatre and film (Sång till Välfärden, Nationens Hjärta, Amatörer and Kevlar).

-Parkman has a BA in Swedish traditional music from the Royal College of Music in Stockholm, but has stated that the main experience in music comes from a vivid mix of people, places, traditions.
+Parkman has a BA in Swedish traditional music from the Royal College of Music in Stockholm, but has stated that the main experience in music comes from a vivid mix of people, places and traditions.

-The last years Parkman collaborated with artists such Fever Ray, David Väyrynen, Bob Hund and institutions such Riksteatern, Dramaten and SVT.
+These last years Parkman has collaborated with artists such Fever Ray, David Väyrynen, Bob Hund and institutions such Riksteatern, Dramaten and SVT.
 Parkman works a lot with old herding music as a feminist and queer artistic strategy, and lately she has been connecting the musical process with working relationally.